lingdocs/rtl-epub-maker/README.md

 docker compose up
 ```

-If you are using an architecture other than `linux/amd64` you will need to build your own Docker image.
+If you are using an architecture other than `linux/amd64` you will need to build your own docker image.

 ```sh
 docker build . -t rtl-epub-maker